ministryofjustice/fb-specification/documentation/definition.md

 title: Definitions
 ---

-Definitions are building blocks that other schemas are made from.
+Definitions are base schemas that other schemas can be made from.